-Employee-sourced reports on attacks in progress provide incident response teams and security operations analysts with the information needed to rapidly respond to potential phishing attacks and mitigate the risk from those that may fall prey to them.
+Employee-sourced reports on attacks in progress provide incident response teams and security operations analysts with the information needed to rapidly respond to potential phishing threats and mitigate the risk from those that may fall prey to them.
 Being able to sort, assess and respond quickly is critical to stopping a phishing breach and mitigating business disruption.

-Ultimately, an end-to-end phishing threat mitigation approach is a critical foundation to any security program’s threat management strategy.
+Ultimately, an end-to-end phishing threat mitigation approach is a critical foundation for any security program’s phishing threat management strategy.
 Instead of just being the target, the workforce becomes cybercrime sensors – sounding the alarm and keeping the organization safe by providing the information SOCs need for managing phishing threats quickly and effectively.

 End-to-End Phishing Mitigation from Cofense